-December 2: The branch was named the Rosa D. Bowser Branch.
+December 2: This first branch was named the Rosa D. Bowser Branch.
 Library users selected the name to honor Richmond’s first female African-American schoolteacher (1855-1931), who began her career in 1872 at Navy Hill School.
 A community activist as well as a teacher, Mrs. Bowser helped form the Virginia Teachers Reading Circle, founded the Richmond Woman’s League, served on the executive board of the Southern Federation of Colored Women, helped found the National Associate of Colored Women’s Clubs, and helped found the Women’s League Hospital and Training School.

 June 20: Following her death, Grace Arents bequeathed the Arents Free Library to the City of Richmond with an endowment of $100,000 with the stipulation that it be used as a branch library.
 The Arents Free Library became the Arents Branch, the first branch in the system.

 The library established the Schools Division of the juvenile department, and began the practice of deposit book stations, usually in public school libraries at a distance from the public library.
 The stations would then be open to adults in those school neighborhoods to check out books.
 This practice grew into deposit collections of about 25 books each in school classrooms.
 Staff from the Schools Division visited schools three or four times a year to shift the classroom deposit collections.
 Starting with four schools in its first year of operation, it served 40 schools at its peak.